ocaml-templates/spin-dream-fullstack/example/README.md

 This will restart the server on filesystem changes and reload the pages automatically.

-### Running Tests
+### Running tests

-You can run the unit tests suites with:
+You can run the unit test suite with:

 ```bash
 make test